lared-association/wallet/README.md

 Lared wallet is available for Mac, Windows, and as a web application.

-1. Download LaREd Desktop Wallet from the [releases section](https://github.com/superhow/lared-wallet).
+1. Download LaRed Desktop Wallet from the [releases section](https://github.com/superhow/lared-wallet).

 2. Launch the executable file and follow the installation instructions.